Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Conclusions and discussion

 We end with a few caveats.
-Firstly, we have ignored SN radiative losses that could significantly reduce the total energy available to drive winds.
+Firstly, we have assumed reionization to be solely driven by the stars within galaxies.
+In recent times, it has been proposed that a population of relatively faint quasars at high-$z$ can complete reionization without any significant contribution from galaxies \citep{madau2015, khaire2016, mitra2015, daloisio2016}.
+It would be interesting to explore the contribution of these quasars in the framework of the WDM models and see if these objects can relax the rapidly evolving $f_{esc}$ required from 1.5 \kev\, WDM models.
+Secondly, we have ignored SN radiative losses that could significantly reduce the total energy available to drive winds.
 However, a decrease in this total energy could be countered by scaling up the fraction of the total energy we put into driving winds from the fiducial value of 10\% used in this work.
-Secondly, \citet{pawlik2009} have shown that UVB photo-heating reduces the clumping factor of the IGM since the additional pressure support from reionization smoothes out small-scales density fluctuations.
+Thirdly, \citet{pawlik2009} have shown that UVB photo-heating reduces the clumping factor of the IGM since the additional pressure support from reionization smoothes out small-scales density fluctuations.
 While we have used their results for an over-density of 100, we have confirmed that our results do not change using threshold values of 50, or 200.
-Thirdly, while we assume that all halos with mass $M_h \lsim 10^9\Msun$ are feedback suppressed, we find our results are equally consistent with observations ($\tau_{es}$ and $\dot n_{ion}$) using values ranging between $10^{8.5}-10^{9.5}\Msun$.
+Fourthly, while we assume that all halos with mass $M_h \lsim 10^9\Msun$ are feedback suppressed, we find our results are equally consistent with observations ($\tau_{es}$ and $\dot n_{ion}$) using values ranging between $10^{8.5}-10^{9.5}\Msun$.
 Finally, we have made the simplifying assumption of using a mass-independent $f_{esc}$ at all $z$.
 This is partly motivated by the uncertainty regarding the mass-dependence of $f_{esc}$: while some authors find $\fesc$ to decrease with an increase in the halo mass \citep{razoumov2010,yajima2011,ferrara2013}, other works have found the opposite trend \citep{gnedin2008,wise2009}.
-Although there are a number of caveats involved, our model fits observed UV LFs at faint end validating the theoretical underlying stellar population.
-Unless the results on LBG faint-end or $\tau_{es}$ evolve significantly, our results rule out $\mx \lsim 2.25\kev$ WDM models.
-Significant progress is expected to be made by comparing our model predictions with actual faint LBG data such as that imminently expected from the Frontier Fields, and from forthcoming observatories such as the {\it JWST}.
-Furthermore, if the claim of $3.5$~KeV X-ray line holds to be true, it will usher in an exciting era for WDM dominated cosmology.
+Significant progress is expected to be made by comparing our model predictions with further LBG data expected from the Frontier Fields, and from forthcoming observatories such as the {\it JWST}.
+Furthermore, if the claim of $3.5$~keV X-ray line holds to be true, it will usher in an exciting era for WDM dominated cosmology.